ddev/ddev.com/src/content/blog/tmate-github-actions-contributor-training.md

 ## Alternatives to Tmate

 1. We normally will try to understand a test failure by running it locally.
-2. Running in a similar Linux/AMD64 system like GitPod is a pretty easy option.
+2. Running in a similar Linux/AMD64 system like Gitpod is a pretty easy option.
 3. [nektos/act](https://github.com/nektos/act) is another recommended competitor to Tmate.
 It uses Docker and a Docker image to run an action on your local machine.
 I haven't had luck with it when I've tried it.
+Stas's remarks:
+    - act is useful to run simple jobs, for example, I want to test a GitHub API call using `actions/github-script`.
+    - The most important thing is to choose [the right image](https://github.com/nektos/act/issues/2219) for each specific job to make it work.
+    - I remove everything from `.github/workflows/test.yml`, leaving only code related to the job I want to test:

+    ```yaml
+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        steps:
+          - name: Get my GitHub repositories
+            uses: actions/github-script@v7
+            with:
+              github-token: ${{ secrets.GITHUB_TOKEN }}
+              script: |
+                const { data } = await github.rest.search.repos({q: 'user:stasadev'})
+                console.log(data)
+                const fs = require('fs');
+                fs.writeFileSync('data.json', JSON.stringify(data, null, 2));
+    ```

+    And then I can run `act` in the project root:

+    ```bash
+    act -P ubuntu-latest=catthehacker/ubuntu:act-latest --bind --job build -s GITHUB_TOKEN=my_token
+    ```

+    It prints out the contents of the `data` in my terminal, and writes it to `data.json` in the current directory, which makes it much easier to debug.

 ## Security Concerns